partlyhuman/loopycart/docs/USAGE.md

 # Floopy Drive User Guide

-The Floopy Drive doesn't have an SD card or a menu on the Loopy itself, you'll manage your ROMs using a computer.
+Unlike many flash carts, the Floopy Drive doesn't have an SD card or a menu that runs on the Loopy itself.
+You'll use your computer to flash games to it.
+This will show you how!

 # Getting Started